Canada: Key bridge to US remains closed while police clear protesters | DW | 13.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Police have had some success in clearing protesters opposed to COVID curbs.
-The demos had hampered trade and everyday life across Canada.
-Police said safety concerns had limited their capacity to disperse the protests.
+The demonstrations hampered trade and everyday life across Canada.
+Police said safety concerns limited their capacity to disperse the protests.

-Canadian police managed to successfully clear protesters and vehicles that had blocked a vital trade route along the border with the United States, but the Ambassador Bridge remained closed to traffic on Sunday.
+Canadian police successfully cleared protesters and vehicles that had blocked a vital trade route along the border with the United States, but the Ambassador Bridge remained closed to traffic on Sunday.

 Some arrests came after a tense standoff between Canadian police and demonstrators, which escalated on Friday when a court order and threats of detention failed to end the blockade.